makersacademy/airport_challenge/README.md

 airport_large = Airport.new(100)
 ```

 The ATC can instruct a plane to land and take off.
 Clearing checks are made before this happens.
 The weather is checked, and flights are prevented if it is stormy.
-Other checks are made, including whether there is capacity at the airport to land a plane and whether the plane is in the airport before land and take_off.
+Other checks are made, including whether there is capacity at the airport to land a plane and whether the plane is in the airport before `land` and `take_off` are carried out.
 ```ruby
 airport.land(plane)
 airport.take_off(plane)